 The Addictive Nature of Cocaine

-To understand how people get addicted to cocaine, it’s crucial to look at how the brain responds to this drug.
+To understand how people get addicted to cocaine, it’s crucial to look at how the brain responds to the drug.
 According to the National Institutes of Health, cocaine is responsible for causing dopamine to build up in the brain.
-Dopamine is the pleasure chemical of the brain and stimulates a person’s happiness and produces feelings of well-being.
-Since the drug enhances the brain’s natural “feel good” chemical and causes more of it to flood the body, the person gets a euphoric rush that is very addictive.
+Dopamine is the learning chemical of the brain and helps to produce feelings of well-being.
+Since the drug enhances this natural “feel good” chemical and causes more of it to flood the brain, the person feels a euphoric rush that can feel very addictive.

-Additionally, since cocaine is a stimulant, it also gives a person more energy, causing them to feel like they can accomplish many things.
-This may reinforce the idea that abusing cocaine is not a serious problem in an individual and lead to more cocaine abuse.
-However, cocaine abuse is very serious as it can lead to an addiction or substance use disorder, serious health consequences, or significant changes to the brain.
+Additionally, since cocaine is a stimulant, it can give someone a burst of energy and cause them to feel like they can accomplish many things.
+This may reinforce the idea that abusing cocaine is not a serious problem and can lead to more cocaine abuse.
+However, cocaine abuse is very serious and can lead to serious health consequences (including significant changes to the brain).

 • Thinking about doing cocaine all the time